pair_style born command

 These styles can only be used via the pair keyword of the run_style respa command.
 They do not support the inner, middle, outer keywords.

 The born/coul/long style is part of the KSPACE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.